 A cold, wet spring and a late molt, or shed, appear to have contributed to a reduction in lobster landings so far this year in Lincoln County.

 The number of boarding students at Lincoln Academy is down to 37 from 68 last year, while local enrollment continues to rise with one of the largest freshman classes in more than a decade.

-The district attorney’s office has dismissed five of 10 felony charges against a Bristol man accused of various sex crimes against a minor.
+The district attorney’s office has dismissed five remaining charges of felony sex crimes against a Bristol man in exchange for a plea of no contest to domestic violence assault.

 The Lincoln County Regional Planning Commission and the Island Institute banded together to discuss best practices for bringing high-speed internet access to rural communities with Lincoln County residents, business owners, and local officials.

 Imagine if the electrical grid went down for weeks or months at a time.
 What would you do?
 How would you eat, get clean water, or stay warm?
 Where would help come from if the rest of the state or the country was also without power and struggling to survive?

 Sweet Georgia BBQ, the roadside stand from Bristol, is now open at its new location in downtown Newcastle.

 The Miles Memorial Hospital League closed its gift shop at LincolnHealth’s Miles Campus in Damariscotta on Friday, Sept.
 13, as the charity examines its current operations and future goals.